-Charles Adeyanju is the lead investigator of the Prince Edward Island (PEI) component of the On the Move Partnership.
-As a co-investigator with the Partnership, Charles will be doing fieldwork related to Employment-related Geographical Mobility among truckers operating out of PEI.
-He will conduct interviews with truckers and members of their families, and employers of truckers; and undertake participant observations among long-haul truckers who work internationally and nationally, and truckers who operate mainly in PEI.
+Charles Adeyanju was the lead investigator of the Prince Edward Island (PEI) component of the On the Move Partnership.
+As a co-investigator with the Partnership, Charles completed fieldwork related to Employment-related Geographical Mobility among truckers operating out of PEI.
+He conducted interviews with truckers and members of their families, and employers of truckers; and completed participant observations among long-haul truckers who work internationally and nationally, and truckers who operate mainly in PEI.

-Adeyanju, Charles T. (forthcoming).
+Adeyanju, Charles T. (2013).
 “Nigeria, Migrations, 20th Century to Present.”
 In Encyclopedia of Global Human Migration, ed.
 Immanuel Ness.
 Malden, MA: Wiley-Blackwell.

 Adeyanju, Charles T. and Temitope Oriola.
 2011.
 “Colonialism and Contemporary African Migration: A Phenomenological Approach.”
 Journal of Black Studies, Vol. 42 (6), Pp. 943-967.

 Adeyanju, Charles T and Nicole Neverson.
 2007. “‘There Will Be A Next Time’: Media Discourse about an ‘Apocalyptic’ Vision of Immigration, Racial Diversity, and Health Risks.”
 Canadian Ethnic Studies, Vol. 39 (1 & 2), Pp.79-105.